indalbind/SC_high_value/readme.md

-# IIT Madras SC Solutions
+# IIT Madras System Commands Solutions

-This repository contains solutions for the IIT Madras SC VM assignments and exercises.
+This repository contains solutions for the IIT Madras System Commands VM assignments and exercises.

 ## Table of Contents